ayechanst/platinum-eth/plat-eth/almanacPosts/transactions.md

 Image once again someone is trying to rob your train station of funds.
 This time they're more clever about it -->

-## Summary

-So this is what our train looks like when we send it to the smart contract